kaminiwalunj/AI-102-AIEngineer/Instructions/04-use-a-container.md

 4. Verify that the command returns a JSON document containing information about the language detected in the two input documents (which should be English and French).

-## Clean Up

-If you've finished experimenting with your container instance, you should delete it.

-1. In the Azure portal, open the resource group where you created your resources for this exercise.
-2. Select the container instance resource and delete it.

 ## More information

 For more information about containerizing cognitive services, see the [Cognitive Services containers documentation](https://docs.microsoft.com/azure/cognitive-services/containers/).